Lilla-Kavecsanszki/downwarddog/README.md

 The Entity Relationship Diagrams below illustrate how the models are connected to each other for the Articles section:
 - Post and Comment have a one-to-many relationship, where one post can have multiple comments, but each comment is associated with only one post.
 - User and Likes have a many-to-many relationship, where multiple users can like multiple posts, and each like is linked to both a user and a post.
-(- User and Post have a one-to-many relationship, where one user can be associated with multiple posts, but each post is linked to only one user (the author).
-This feature is however limited for the admin therefore not displayed)
+- User and Post have a one-to-many relationship, where one user can be associated with multiple posts, but each post is linked to only one user (the author).
+This feature is however limited for the admin.

 <p>
 <details><summary>Article ERD</summary><br/>